hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 It has two set of extensions:

-* asynchronous version of all cache operations
+* Asynchronous version of all cache operations.
-* cache operations with custom `ExpiryPolicy` parameter to apply on that specific operation.
+* Cache operations with custom `ExpiryPolicy` parameter to apply on that specific operation.

 ### Retrieving an ICache Instance